hicapacity/hicapacity-site/_posts/2013-02-15-becoming-a-maker.markdown

 __Featured presentations__ - topics ranging from Arduinos to IOS apps to bamboo bikes

-__Sensory Overload__ - Raspberry Pis get your electronic taste buds watering but we’ll be using them to stimulate your remaining senses.
+__Sensory Overload__ - Raspberry Pis get your electronic taste buds watering but we'll be using them to stimulate your remaining senses.

 __Interactive Demos__ - 3D printers printing, Kinects connecting and Leap motions... leaping?
-Don’t worry they’ll be cool stuff to see.
+Don't worry they'll be cool stuff to see.

 __QR Contest__ - Win prizes